paujoko/Assignment3/Report.md

 1. Explain how the K-Means program you have implemented, specifically the centroid estimation and recalculation, is parallelized by Spark (0.5pt)

+***Answ.:***
+Our implementations is parallel because we express every step (E and M) as a RDD transformation.
+The algorithm isnt run as a single loop on one machine by spark, but rather Spark splits the dataset into partitions and executes the lgoic on multiple executors at the same time.

+The process repeats every iteration of KMeans and is consctructed of two phases:

+1. **E-Step (Assigning data points to nearest centroid)** At the very beginning of each iteration the current centroid is broadcasted to all workers.
+Broadcasting essentially means that Spark only has to deliver the list of centroids once to each of the workers, rather sending them with every task redundantly.
+Each worker receives a subset of the dataset and by using the function ***findClosestCentroid(p, centroidsBroadast.value())*** estimates the closes centroid for every datapoint in the received subset.
+2. **M-Step (Recalculate Centroids)**
+   Spark now uses ***groupByKey()*** after all points have been assigned to a centroid ID to recalculate the centroids.
+   When calling this function all points of a cluster end up on the same executor (this process is called shuffle).
+   All executors compute the new centroid for the corresponding cluster by computing the mean of the point which it received by using **calculateNewCentroid**.
+   -> Therefore each clusters centroid is recalculated independently and also in parallel.
+After each iteration Spark returns only a small list of new centroids to the driver by calling: newCentroidsById.collect() The driver then updates the centroid list and starts the next iteration.
 ## Declarations (if any)